swiss-territorial-data-lab/proj-sda/README.md

-# Automatic detection of agricultaral soils affected by anthropegenic activities
+# Automatic detection of agricultural soils affected by anthropogenic activities

 The aim of the project is to automatically detect anthropogenic activities that have affected agricultural soils in the past.
 Two main categories have been defined: "non-agricultural activities" and "land movements".
 The results will make it possible to identify potentially rehabilitable soils that can be used to establish a land crop rotation map. <br>